 John MacArthur writes: “Well if you read the New Testament in its original text, you would come away stunned really by how different the original text is from any English version that you’ve ever read...whether King James, New King James, New American Standard, ESV, NIV and you can name all the rest.
 All of them virtually have found a way to mask something that is an absolutely critical element of truth.
 In fact, the word “slave” appears in the New Testament 130 times in the original text.”

 Keep in mind that John MacArthur does not believe that ANY Bible in ANY language is or ever was the complete, inspired and 100% true words of God.
 He is a Bible Agnostic.
 He has never seen “the original text” he talks about a single day in his life; and he sets up his own mind and understanding against virtually all other Bible translators when it comes to the meaning of the word doulos.

-Greek Dictionaries: I have right here in my study a hardback copy of Diury's Modern Greek-English Dictionary 1974.
-On page 481 when you look up the Greek word doulos it gives these definitions: "slave; enslaved; a servant".
-The verb form is douleuw and is translated as "I serve, I labor; I work."
-A related word is he doula and is defined as "a maid, servant, servant girl."
-The Greek word even in modern times still carries both meanings, just like the Hebrew and New Testament Greek word - a slave or a servant.
+Greek Dictionaries: I have right here in my study a hardback copy of Divry's Modern Greek-English Dictionary 1974.
+On page 481 when you look up the Greek word doulos it gives these definitions: "slave; enslaved; A SERVANT".
+The verb form is douleuw and is translated as "I SERVE, I labor; I work."
+A related word is he doula and is defined as "a maid, SERVANT, servant girl."
+The Greek word, even in modern times, still carries both meanings, just like the Hebrew and New Testament Greek word - a slave or a servant.

 Look up the word Servant in any good English dictionary and you will see that it means: 1.
 A person employed to perform services, especially household duties, for another or others.
 2. A SLAVE.
 3. A person employed by a government; public servant; civil servant.
 4. A person ardently devoted to another or to a cause, a creed.